-By using MICA computer hardware and software, members of the campus community are granting permission for authorized computer technicians working for the Office of Technology Systems and Services to access this equipment and software via electronic or manual means.
+By using MICA computer hardware and software, members of the campus community are granting permission for authorized computer technicians working for the department of Technology Systems & Services to access this equipment and software via electronic or manual means.

-The College respects the right to privacy of information stored on campus computers.
+MICA respects the right to privacy of information stored on campus computers.
 However, there may be times when technicians will need to gain access to files stored on users' computers to accomplish maintenance or do upgrades.
-When there is reason to believe that a user may be violating the network use policy, the College retains the right to access files stored on college-owned computers as well.
+When there is reason to believe that a user may be violating the network use policy, MICA retains the right to access files stored on college-owned computers as well.
 Such access is allowed under the Electronic Communications Privacy Act of 1986.

-If a user has personal, confidential, or private material that they do not wish Office of Technology technicians to see while they are performing needed maintenance on the user's computer, the user may wish to save this information to external media (CD, floppy, Zip disk) or place in a separate folder which they can create on their hard drive .
+If a user has personal, confidential, or private material that they do not wish Technology Systems & Services (henceforth known as TSS) technicians to see while they are performing needed maintenance on the user's computer, the user may need to save this information to external media (thumb drive, external hard drive, CD/DVD) or place in a separate folder which they can create on their hard drive .
 Such a folder can be password protected if the user has reason to do so.
-User’s should take caution in doing this however to make certain that they do not forget the password which will render the information inaccessible.
+Users should take caution in doing this however to make certain that they do not forget the password which will render the information inaccessible.

 Computer software users must respect all copyrights.
 Commercial software licensed to MICA may be installed only on machines expressly covered by the licenses.

-Quality computer hardware is provided to the campus community by the College’s Office of Technology.
-Although normal wear and tear is expected, that office makes every attempt to maximize the usable life of equipment through its practices of routine maintenance.
-Users are also responsible for helping the College maintain the quality of its computer hardware equipment by taking reasonable precautions with the equipment and avoiding situations in which equipment could be damaged, lost or stolen.
-Examples of such situations include but are not limited to the following: opening the hardware case and removing parts; leaving the equipment exposed to weather conditions, placing plants, food, or drinks on top of computer components, risking spills and electrical damage.
+Quality computer hardware is provided to the campus community by TSS.
+Although normal wear and tear is expected, TSS makes every attempt to maximize the usable life of equipment through its practices of routine maintenance.
+Users are also responsible for helping MICA maintain the quality of its' computer hardware equipment by taking reasonable precautions with the equipment and avoiding situations in which equipment could be damaged, lost or stolen.
+Examples of such situations include but are not limited to the following: opening the hardware case and removing parts, leaving the equipment exposed to weather conditions, placing plants, food, or drinks on top of computer components, risking spills and electrical damage.

-When College computer equipment is deployed to an office, it arrives with the standard supported software and optional software on a case-by-case basis.
-It is important that the Office of Technology maintain a standard and predictable computing environment on all campus machines if it is to efficiently support and maintain those machines.
-Any software that an administrative staff member wishes to use on their College-owned computer that is not part of the standard, supported software set must be approved by the Office of Technology.
+When computer equipment is deployed to an office, it arrives with the standard supported software and optional software on a case-by-case basis.
+It is important that TSS maintains a standard and predictable computing environment on all campus machines as part of supporting and maintaining MICA computer hardware.
+Any software that an administrative staff member wishes to use on their MICA-owned computer that is not part of the standard, supported software set must be approved by the TSS.
 In general, the standard software package for staff consists of the following:

 - Windows or Mac Operating system with programs that come standard with the OS

-- Microsoft Office which includes Word, Excel, Office, Powerpoint, Access,
+- Microsoft Office which includes Word, Excel, and Powerpoint (among others)

 Additionally, many offices have specific needs related to their business functions.
 Some of the software and applications that they might used are: